Trisibo/Unity-delayed-asset/README.md

-*   To actually load the original asset when needed, "DelayedAsset" contains the method "Load()"; it will return null if the asset cannot be found (or if none was assigned).
-The type returned is "UnityEngine.Object", so it may be necessary to perform a cast to the actual type of the asset.
-The asset can be unloaded using Unity's built-in "Resources.Unload()".
+*   To actually load the original asset when needed, "DelayedAsset" contains the methods "Load" and "LoadAsync"; they will return null if the asset cannot be found (or if none was assigned).
+The type returned by "Load" is "UnityEngine.Object", so it may be necessary to perform a cast to the actual type of the asset.
+The asset can be unloaded using Unity's built-in "Resources.Unload".
 Example:

         [SerializeField] [DelayedAssetType(typeof(Transform))] DelayedAsset transformReference;